igajsin/docker-base/README.md

 Here a base image for all anothers.

-It's based on an official Debian Stretch (9) image.
+It's based on the official Alpine Linux 3.9